 Editorial: New Trends in Vascular Inflammation Research: From Biology to Therapy

-- 3University Hospital RWTH Aachen, Germany
+- 3Department of Internal Medicine I, Cardiology, University Hospital RWTH Aachen, Aachen, Germany

 The evidence from basic science and clinical studies has established the role of inflammation in atherosclerosis and other vascular diseases.
 Many patients on potent drugs for modifiable risks, such as cholesterol-lowering statins and PCSK9 inhibitors, still suffer from vascular complications, including acute myocardial infarction.
 To tackle such residual risk, new medical therapies that more specifically target mechanisms for excessive inflammation may be needed.
-We believe that exploring novel mechanisms for vascular inflammation is a first stride towards the development of such new medical solutions.
+We believe that exploring novel mechanisms for vascular inflammation is a first stride toward the development of such new medical solutions.
 This Research Topic features 18 articles on new trends in vascular inflammation research with a focus on disease mechanisms (Part 1) on the one hand and new therapies (Part 2) on the other hand, all authored by leaders in vascular inflammation biology.

-Part I: Updates on the Mechanisms for Cardiovascular Inflammation (12 articles)
+Part I: Updates on the Mechanisms for Cardiovascular Inflammation (12 Articles)

 Accumulating evidence suggests that monocytes and macrophages are heterogeneous and their subpopulations may have distinctive roles in vascular inflammation.
 Buscher et al. discuss monocyte heterogeneity with a focus on “patrolling” monocytes.
 Their article offers the emerging knowledge of the roles and kinetics of this monocyte subset as well as new technologies for identification and functional assays.
-Decano et al. then provide the updates for macrophage biology in vascular disease.
+Decano and Aikawa then provide the updates for macrophage biology in vascular disease.
 They focus on the mechanisms for activation, changes in intracellular metabolism, and current understanding of heterogeneity, and further discuss new paradigms of discovery science in vascular inflammation.

 Many studies have reported the role of non-coding RNAs in cancer and neurologic disorders.
 More recently, we have learned that various non-coding RNAs contribute to cardiovascular diseases.
 In vascular biology, the evidence for the role of long non-coding RNAs, as compared to microRNAs, remains scant.
 Haemmig et al. overview how long non-coding RNAs promote vascular inflammation and future perspectives of this area.

 Implantation of a autologous vein graft to bypass an obstructive coronary or peripheral artery is a common procedure.
 Rates for the occlusion or narrowing of vein grafts, however, are unacceptably high.
 Better understanding of underlying mechanisms will help to establish new therapies that prevent vein graft failure.
-An article by de Vries et al. provides a comprehensive review of inflammatory mechanisms for the vein graft lesion development.
+An article by de Vries and Quax provides a comprehensive review of inflammatory mechanisms for the vein graft lesion development.

 Members of the Krüppel-like factor (KLF) family of zinc-finger containing transcription factors regulate many biological processes.
 Accumulating evidence has implicated KLFs in cardiovascular biology.
 Two comprehensive reviews focus on two different contexts.
 Sweet et al. overview the role of KLFs in the biology of cell types related to vascular diseases (e.g., endothelial cells, smooth muscle cells, monocytes/macrophages), and strategies for pharmacologic modulations.
-Oishi et al. then discuss the biology of KLFs in key metabolic organs such as the liver and skeletal muscles and their disorders, and provide future perspectives.
+Manabe and Oishi then discuss the biology of KLFs in key metabolic organs such as the liver and skeletal muscles and their disorders, and provide future perspectives.

 Part II: Emerging Evidence on New Therapies for Vascular Inflammation (6 articles)

-Received: 18 Jun 2019;
+Received: 18 June 2019; Accepted: 15 July 2019;

-Copyright: © 2019 Aikawa, Manabe and Marx.
+Copyright © 2019 Aikawa, Manabe and Marx.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.